7mind/izumi/doc/paradox/distage/00_distage.md

 Injector().produce(app).get[PetStoreController].run
 ```

-Plugins also allow a program to dynamically extend itself by adding new Plugin classes on the classpath at launch time with `java -cp`
+Plugins also allow a program to dynamically extend itself by adding new Plugin classes on the classpath at launch time via `java -cp`

 ### Roles